Written by Ben Ellison on Jun 25, 2014 for Panbo, The Marine Electronics Hub

 Aspen Power Catamarans is putting one of its groundbreaking boats to the test.
 The builder of the 32-foot Aspen C100, a single-engine multihull notable for its asymmetrical sponsons, is attempting a circumnavigation of Vancouver Island in British Columbia without refueling.
 The challenge was put to production boatbuilders for their hulls of less than 40 feet by Pacific Yachting magazine, and requires the nearly 700-mile voyage using only the fuel that can be carried onboard.

 Written by Ben Ellison on Jun 18, 2014 for Panbo, The Marine Electronics Hub

-We spoke to three brokers who each had a Grand Banks 42 listed on BoatQuest.com.
-Here’s what they had to say about the boats and the market for buying and selling them.
+We spoke to three brokers who each had a Derecktor yacht for sale on BoatQuest.com.
+Here’s what each had to say about this revered American shipyard and some of the vessels that were produced by it.

 This time of year in the Northeast where I live always sneaks up on me and then Bam! we’re fishing again.
 It gets fairly intense as we begin conniving to find some time to chase striped bass.

 To get the skinny on the Down East-y True North 50, I spoke with Sam Howell, a partner at Langan Design Professionals, the ambitious Newport, Rhode Island, naval design and architecture firm tasked with the vessel.